-Performance Abbre- Definition of parameters parameters viation Age A How old is the welder?
-Experience E How long has the welder been working and how many companies has the welder worked at ever before?
-Welder certification WCE Does he have a welder certification?
-Educational ES What is the educational status status ES of welder?
+1 Performance Abbre- Definition of parameters parameters viation Age Α How old is the welder?
+Experience Е How long has the welder been working and how many companies has the welder worked at ever before?
+Welder WCE Does he have a welder certification certification?
+Educational ES What is the educational status status of welder?
 Is he graduated from university?
 Marital status MS Is he married?
-Physical structure PS Does he have a strong body structure?
+Physical PS Does he have a strong body structure structure?
 Wage W How much does he demand from shipyard?
 Location L Where does he live?
 The place he lives is far away from the shipyard?
 Adaption to flexible working hours AFW Can he work extra shift?
 Multi-purpose usage of welder MPW Can the welder be utilized at the other works in shipyard if needed?
 Loyalty to company LC Does he work at the shipyard for long period?
 Relations with workfellows RW Does he get along with the work fellows?
 Tendency to teamwork TT Is he appropriate for teamwork?
 Capability of welding per hour СШН How many meters can he weld per hour?
 Compatibility to work rules CW Does he obey the work rules at the shipyard?
 Ability of solving troubles AST Can he quickly find a solution to the troubles at the work place?
-Knowledge share with work KWF Does he teach the welding operation to other workers and share the impulades that he fellows Compatibility to CJS share the knowledge that he knows?
-Does he give importance to
+Knowledge share with work fellows KWF Does he teach the welding operation to other workers and share the knowledge that he knows?
+Compatibility to job security CJS Does he give importance to security at work place?